aims-umich/load_following_control/README.md

 The system is designed to track an **input power profile**, ensuring that the output power follows the desired trajectory with minimal error.
 The power profile can be dynamically adjusted based on demand.

 When executed with the appropriate **initial conditions** and **parameters**, the script generates the expected output, demonstrating the effectiveness of each control strategy.
+Each script is run separately to generate the power output.